cx15/reaction-game/README.md

 ## A Reaction Game for the BBC Microbit

-The gameplay is simple: a letter A or a letter B will flash up at every increasing frequencies.
+The gameplay is simple: a letter A or a letter B will flash up at ever increasing frequencies.
 You need to press the corresponding button.
 Get it wrong an you lose a life.